gdiasbruno/gdiasbruno/README.md

 I'm Bruno Dias🐳, I'm a software engineer who is passionate about web development.

-- 🔭 I’m currently working on G&D
+- 🔭 I’m currently working on BD
 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Java